onecompiler/docs/javascript.md

 ```

-### 3. SWITCH
+### 3. Switch

-SWITCH is used to replace nested IF-ELSE statements.
+Switch is used to replace nested If-Else statements.

 ### Syntax
 ```javascript